 “We don’t really have emergencies.
 But if we did, someone would call.
 Everyone has everyone else’s cell number, right?”

 She mumbled an unconvinced “I guess” before returning to work.
 The truth is, we really don’t have much in the way of emergencies in our company.
-We’re a small group, and our problems range from our Xfinity/Comcast service going out for an entire day (which happens way more than we’d like it to, Comcast!), meeting deadlines for print, and occasionally having some errors from the company that prints our magazines.
+We’re a small group, and our problems range from our Xfinity/Comcast service going out for an entire day, meeting deadlines for print, and occasionally having some errors from the company that prints our magazines.
 All of which occur during business hours and are outside my ability and responsibility to resolve.

 Even so, I understand her reaction completely.
 I used to have no work-life balance whatsoever.
 If someone had told me they don’t check their work email outside of office hours when I held my previous job—oh wait, people did tell me that!
 And I immediately tensed and stared at them in horror.
 I wasn’t lying when I said, “If I didn’t constantly check my email, I’d get in so much trouble.”

-My previous job was a toxic environment rife with paranoia that I willingly eased myself into without fully realizing the danger.
-They gave me a work laptop I was supposed to take home with me every night.
-They gave me a work phone to keep on my person at all times.
+They gave me a laptop to take home every night.
+A phone to keep on my person at all times.
 At the end of my time there, it had gotten to the point that I wasn’t allowed to leave my desk for lunch.
-A quick run across the street for coffee and a muffin was the best I could do most days.
 You can’t imagine the verbal lashing I got for missing a (*cough* completely non-urgent *cough*) call to my desk phone from my boss because I had the audacity to—wait for it—leave my desk and go to the bathroom.

 Work-life balance comes from being able to keep work at work so you can still have a life beyond your job.
 At my previous job, I couldn’t set any kind of boundary between my professional and personal lives.
 I went into that job right after being a student.
 I was eager to impress.
 Eager to earn a gold star in that “willing to work past normal office hours” line in the job posting.
-As a student, I internalized the idea that only the people who went beyond the basic requirements would get to where they wanted to go.
-Like most advice given to new professionals, it should have come with a reminder that too much of anything can be a bad thing.
+No one ever told me how to protect my time.

 As a recent college grad, it is alarmingly easy to force yourself into being a yes-man in the hopes that it will earn you recognition, professional advancement, and maybe even a raise.
-And in the face of crippling student loan debt, the austere gap between a livable wage and the cost of living, it is all too easy to convince yourself a toxic environment is a necessary evil.
+And in the face of crippling student loan debt and the austere gap between a livable wage and the cost of living, it is all too easy to convince yourself that a toxic environment is a necessary evil.
 That being unhappy isn’t a good enough reason to leave a job.
-That, somehow, getting fired from a terrible place that makes it impossible for you to succeed is preferable to quitting to find a workplace more deserving of your efforts.

 If you liked this post, share it with your friends and followers!